Economy of India: Trade unions

 In India, the Trade Union movement is generally divided on political lines.
 According to provisional statistics from the Ministry of Labour, trade unions had a combined membership of 24,601,589 in 2002.
 As of 2008, there are 12 Central Trade Union Organisations (CTUO) recognized by the Ministry of Labour.
 The forming of these unions was a big deal in India.
 It led to a big push for more regulatory laws which gave workers a lot more power.

-AITUC is the oldest trade union in India.
-It is a left supported organization.

-A trade union with nearly 2,000,000 members is the Self Employed Women's Association (SEWA) which protects the rights of Indian women working in the informal economy.
-In addition to the protection of rights, SEWA educates, mobilizes, finances, and exalts their members' trades.
-Multiple other organizations represent workers.
-These organizations are formed upon different political groups.
-These different groups allow different groups of people with different political views to join a Union.